SharonIV0x86/CinderPeak/docs/installation.md

    ```js
    cmake .. -G "NMake Makefiles" -DBUILD_TESTS=ON -DBUILD_EXAMPLES=ON
    ```
-   to build the files , run:
+   To build the files , run:
    ```js
    nmake
    ```